wotkad/coffee/README.md

-# Landing for "Coffee" company
+# Corporate website for "Samba" company